 These socks felt stretchier than the regular weight ones, but are just as durable.
 I wear mine constantly, and several years my original pair has yet to show any signs of wear.
 This is big for me because I have some sort of freak heel bone that wears holes in many sneakers, and therefore most socks.

 If you’re deciding quarter versus crew height, it really depends on personal preference.
 I The quarter socks covered my ankles and stopped just above my hiking boots, which is perfectly satisfactory for the average person.
 My husband runs in quarter height Darn Toughs and loves them.

-The crew socks keep dirt and gravel out, but don’t come up so high that they start making my legs hot.
+However, I’ve noticed that something about the way I walk and run tends to kick and lot of dirt and rocks up into my shoes, which became problematic with the shorter socks.
+The crew height socks keep dirt and gravel out but don’t come up so high that they start making my legs hot or make me feel dorky.
 The crew sock hits almost exactly two inches above my ankle.